Roger Williamson

-Roger Williamson (2 February 1948 – 29 July 1973) was a British racing driver, a two time British Formula 3 champion, who died during his second Formula One race, the 1973 Dutch Grand Prix at Zandvoort Circuit in the Netherlands.
+Roger Williamson (2 February 1948 – 29 July 1973) was a British racing driver and a two time British Formula 3 champion, who died during his second Formula One race, the 1973 Dutch Grand Prix at Zandvoort Circuit in the Netherlands.

 Biography

 Williamson was born in Ashby-de-la-Zouch, Leicestershire.
 He won the 1971 and 1972 British Formula 3 Championship titles.
 In 1973, he was offered a drive in the March Engineering works Formula One team.
 Williamson originally tested for the BRM team, but his manager advised him to take the March offer, as March had a slightly stronger performance in the previous season.